 Cost

 I booked the flights from Regina to Kuala Lumpur on Aeroplan points.
 I made the booking fairly last minute, only about a week before departure.
 These days it seems you have to either book close to a year in advance or last minute like this to get a good booking.
-The cost was 85,000 points plus $121 for airport fees, etc. All fours legs of the trip were in Business class including the 13.5 hour flight over the Pacific.
-At the time of booking, the cash price for the one-way economy fare on this route was $2148, Business class was about $8000.
-I like $121 out of pocket a lot better!
+The cost was 85,000 Aeroplan points plus $121 for airport fees, etc. All fours legs of the trip were in Business class including the 13.5 hour flight over the Pacific.

 For the Air Asia portion of the journey from Kuala Lumpur to Luang Prabang, the cost was 535 MYR, which came out to about $160 CAD on my credit card.
 The beautiful thing about this charge was that I was able to redeem about 12,000 CIBC Aventura points for the full cost of the flight.
 These points took me almost zero effort to acquire It was no where near the value I got on Business class booking above but I was super-pumped all the same.